pearson-enabling-technologies/elasticsearch-approx-plugin/README.md

 ElasticSearch Approx Plugin
 ===========================

-Plugin to use approximate methods for enabling and/or speeding up certain queries.
+Plugin for [ElasticSearch](http://www.elasticsearch.org/) to use approximate methods for enabling and/or speeding up certain queries.

 Currently just provides one such query: distinct date histogram.